|

 Dominican Republic is a country for tourism.
 A land of charm with a stable warm climate, beaches and mountains.

 A land of music and exquisite colors, and amiable and pleasant people.
-Summarizes the best of the Caribbean:

 sea, sun, coconut palms, and mixture of races and cultures, where the sophistication of modernity can be found